Your Complete Guide to learn All about [iBuyers], [Open Door], [Offer Pad] in Phoenix Az

 What is going on in the Phoenix market in 2020?

 The real estate market in the metro Phoenix is changing.
-All about [iBuyers], [Open Door], [Offer Pad] in Phoenix Az you are in the right place!
+All about [iBuyers], [Open Door], [Offer Pad] in Phoenix Az will provide some insight for you!
+What is an “iBuyer”?
+It is a buyer making an “Instant” offer on a property, often sight unseen. iBuyers are data-driven, large-scale home purchasers who seek to maximize value.
 Phoenix is ground Zero for many iBuyers, or buyers making “Instant Offers” to homeowners.
 These offers promise a quick and easy way for homeowners to sell their homes.
 A wise seller will look at all options when deciding to sell a property.